chris-townsend/PP4-Kitchen_Tales/README.md

 ### User Stories
 #
 From the Epics, 42 User stories were developed.
 Some of my initial user stories were based around setting up the environment and deploying early.
 Each story was assigned a classification of must-have, should-have, could-have or won't have.
-Each story was also assigned user story points, based on my best estimation for the difficulty/time of completing each story.
+Each story was also assigned user story points, based on my best estimation of the difficulty/time of completing each story.
 I gave the project a total of